 Research and Knowledge Gathering

-As UX designer role, I immediately focused on the human behind all of this, there is someone on the other side of the screen interacting with various people within their work space.
+As a UX designer role, I immediately focused on the human behind all of this, there is someone on the other side of the screen interacting with various people within their workspace.
 In this case, it is the bartender, but it can also be the bar manager and waiter/servers.

-From this, I am able to create a Persona for whom this app will be useful and get a deeper understanding of her needs.
-I replicated the same research for Joe, a 37 year old bar manager from the Bronx, NY.
+From this, I can create a Persona for whom this app will be useful and get a deeper understanding of her needs.
+I replicated the same research for Joe, a 37-year-old bar manager from the Bronx, NY.

-With valuable research insights, I am able to design and conceptualize a product that eases stress for the bartender and makes it simple to update inventory and manage daily sales.
-The next step is to document flow charts with various scenarios, review with client and start prototyping.
+With valuable research insights, I can design and conceptualize a product that eases stress for the bartender and makes it simple to update inventory and manage daily sales.
+The next step is to document flow charts with various scenarios, review with the client, and start prototyping.